Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The pleasing thing about High Mountain Fortress, for Ata, was its *intactness.* Generations of accumulating neglect on Aru had seen even quite modern buildings fall into disrepair, even to the point of collapse.
 As the Droud had tightened its grip around the OmoAru, small things had been neglected first.
 Cleaning and laundry not done, roads not swept, vehicles not maintained, work not done.
 Millions of people had simply been too distracted by idle pleasures to keep their lives running.

 It had been done slowly and subtly, taking decades to reach the point where farmers couldn’t summon the will to harvest, or where people would rather live in the dark than replace a light.
-By the time anyone had even noticed they were in trouble...it was already too late.
+By the time anyone had even noticed they were in trouble... it was already too late.

 The resulting decay had claimed the most venerable historical buildings first.
 To Ata, therefore, High Mountain - actual stone and mortar, a castle from before the Gao had even developed gunpowder - was a treasure.
 Centuries of care had kept the murals and tapestries vibrant, the huge wooden table in the middle of the Conclave chamber was healthy, polished and waxed, the flagstones were even and smooth.